adammia/MyBookList/README.md

 # MyBookList
-Book Listing App
-Udacity & Google Android Basics Nanodegree https://youtu.be/OZ0aL_x_MB4
+This Book Listing App (Project 7.) for Udacity's Android Basics Nanodegree by Google.
+For education purposes only! https://youtu.be/OZ0aL_x_MB4